Tomius/oglwrap/README.md

 * Header only, platform-independent
 * No need to configure it per machine (but you might want some configuration using macros per projects)
 * Has full code-completion support
-* Type-safe enums instead GLenum (so you get compile time errors in oglwrap, where you would get a GL_INVALID_ENUM runtime in C OpenGL)
+* Type-safe enums instead GLenum (so you can say goodbye to GL_INVALID_ENUM forever).
 * Has bind-checking.
 This means that you'll get warnings if forget to bind some OpenGL object before you use it:
 ```
 oglwrap::Texture2D tex;